v0idpwn-industries/pmetrics/pmetrics/README.md

 # pmetrics

-`pmetrics` is a PostgreSQL extension providing metrics instrumentation for database applications.
-It implements counters, gauges, and histograms with structured JSONB labels, storing all metrics in PostgreSQL dynamic shared memory.
+pmetrics is a PostgreSQL extension providing metrics collection infrastructure.
+It implements counters, gauges, and histograms with JSONB labels, stored in dynamic shared memory.

 ## Overview

-This extension enables collection and querying of application metrics directly within PostgreSQL.
-Metrics are stored in dynamic shared memory using PostgreSQL's DSA (Dynamic Shared Area) and dshash (dynamic shared hash) APIs, allowing the hash table to grow automatically without fixed limits.
+This extension provides a metrics framework for PostgreSQL extensions and stored procedures.
+Metrics are stored in dynamic shared memory using PostgreSQL's DSA and dshash APIs, with no predefined limits.

-Metrics are accessible via SQL functions, making them suitable for integration with monitoring systems such as Prometheus.
-The extension also provides a C API for use by other PostgreSQL extensions.

-## Features

-- **Three metric types**: counters (monotonically increasing), gauges (arbitrary values), and histograms (distribution tracking)
+Metrics can be recorded from PL/pgSQL functions via SQL or from C extensions via the public C API.
+All metrics are queryable via SQL.

+**Key features:**
+- Three metric types: counters, gauges, histograms
-- **JSONB labels**: Structured key-value labels for multi-dimensional metrics
+- JSONB labels for multi-dimensional metrics
-- **Dynamic memory allocation**: No predefined limit on metric count; hash table grows as needed
-- **Type safety**: Metrics uniquely identified by (name, labels, type, bucket)
+- Exponential histogram bucketing (DDSketch-inspired)
-- **Concurrent access**: Uses dshash partition locking (128 partitions) for efficient parallel operations
+- Partition-based locking (128 partitions) for concurrent access
-- **C API**: Public interface for extensions to record metrics programmatically

 ## Installation